-Britain's Evans out as seeds fall in Miami
+GB's Norrie & Evans out as seeds fall in Miami

-Miami Open: Dan Evans and Coco Gauff among seeds to fall
+Miami Open: Britain's Cameron Norrie and Dan Evans among seeds to fall

 Last updated on .From the section Tennis

-British number two Dan Evans is out of the Miami Open after losing in the second round to Italian Lorenzo Sonego.
+Britain's top ranked duo Cameron Norrie and Dan Evans have been knocked out of the Miami Open in the second round.

+British number one Norrie, ranked 12th in the world, suffered a 6-3 6-2 defeat by France's world number 65 Gregoire Barrere.

-He was one of a number of seeds who went out of the tournament on Saturday in both the men's and women's draws.
+They were among a number of seeds who went out of the tournament on Saturday in both the men's and women's draws.

 Alex de Minaur and Matteo Berrettini exited, but the biggest casualty was women's sixth seed Coco Gauff, who lost to Russian Anastasia Potapova.